Want to be more organized, creative and in touch with your inner thoughts and feelings? Start your day with a “brain dump”.

 - My most creative ideas come during this time;

-I have found that I am much more creative and productive on the days that I use this organizational method, and I actually miss it when I fail to do it first thing.
+I’ve found that I am much more creative and productive on the days that I use this organizational method, and I actually miss it when I fail to do it first thing.
 If you decide to start doing a daily “brain dump”, let me know how it goes for you.

 You May Also Enjoy: